Work From Home Jobs: Virtual Assistant

-Finally, literally put yourself out there by going to networking events.
+Finally, attend a variety of networking events.
 In most cities, you will find dozens of events every week that are perfect hunting grounds for prospective clients and professional contacts.
 Look for events on Meetup.com, Facebook, and the events calendars of local chambers of commerce.

 You never know who you might meet at these events.
 The connections you make could lead to one-off projects or long-term working relationships.
 What is certain is that you will be building a name for yourself as a virtual assistant.

 - Using Holland Codes for Career Choices - Ziprecruiter Taking a career assessment based on the Holland Code could help guide you toward a career path that suits your personality.
 Read Article

 - How to Break Into a New Industry - Ziprecruiter Many people are reexamining their career choices, but switching careers or industries can be difficult.
 Here are some ways to make it easier.
 Read Article

 - Finding a Job After Taking a Parental Break - Ziprecruiter Finding a job after an extended parental leave can be challenging.
 Here’s how to get back into the game with a hard work, diligence and self-confidence.
 Read Article